 Strawberry Plants from Gurney's

-Strawberries are some of the easiest and most rewarding fruits to grow--and Gurney's offers a wide selection of strawberry plants for home and market gardeners.
+Strawberries are some of the easiest and most rewarding fruits to grow—and Gurney's offers a wide selection of strawberry plants for home and market gardeners.
 We've been supplying generations of gardeners with plants, and we grow strawberry plants in our trial gardens.
-Our strawberry plants for sale represent the best in taste and garden performance.
+As a result, our strawberry plants for sale represent the best in taste and garden performance.